Ensemble Kalman Methods: A Mean Field Perspective: Appendix D (Stochastic Calculus Considerations)

 where the last line follows from a first order Taylor expansion in $\rho$.
-Using a discretization of the Kushner-Stratonovich equation given in Theorem \ref{thm:KS_equation}, and neglecting the terms that do not contribute to the quadratic variation in the $L^2_{\mathbb{P}}$ limit, we substitute for $\mmu_{t_{j+1}}-\mmu_{t_j}$ to obtain
+In the following we will use a discretization of the Kushner-Stratonovich equation \eqref{eq:KSE} given in Theorem \ref{thm:KS_equation}, and repeated here: